Information for Landlords

 Preparing the Property

 We have found that a good relationship with Tenants is the key to a smooth-running tenancy.
 As Property Managers this relationship is our job, but it is important that the Tenants should feel comfortable in their temporary home, and that they are receiving value for their money.
-It follows therefore that a well presented and maintained the property in a good decorative order will go towards this, whilst also achieving a higher rental figure.
-Tenants are also more inclined to treat such a property with greater respect.
+It follows therefore that a well presented and maintained property, in a good decorative order will go towards this, whilst also achieving a higher rental figure.

 Electrical, gas plumbing, waste, central heating and hot water systems must be safe, sound and in good working order.
 Repairs and maintenance are at the Landlords expense unless misuse can be established.
 Interior decorations should be in good condition and preferably plain, light and neutral.

 Your property can be let fully furnished, part furnished or unfurnished.
 Which of these is appropriate will depend on the type of property and local market conditions.
 We will be pleased to give you advice on whether to furnish or not and to what level.
-As a minimum, you will need to provide decent quality curtains and light fittings.
+As a minimum, you will need to provide decent quality light fittings and white goods.
 Remember that there will be wear and tear on the property and any items provided.

 Personal items, ornaments etc.